moroshko/beepy/README.md

 ## TODO

-- scrollbar on records
-- on new record added, highlight
 - 0 records state, first experience
 - success/error toasts
 - Check that when changing a user, the query cache is emptied